cjolson1/Lagunitas-Quality-Assurance/testing.md

 ## Locust

 Locust is a open-source performance testing tool that spawns "locusts" (users) to test your program's http requests efficiently.
-So it's important to note that the HTML page rendering time is NOT evaluated.
-Locust's event-based architecture relies on micro-threads.
-This allows a single machine to asynchronously simulate many more users in comparison to technologies such as Jmeter which create much more load on your machine.
 Locust is Python-based pairs well with Lagunitas' Django experience.

+Why Locust is able to simulate so many users on one machine:
+Locust's event-based architecture relies on <a href="https://greenlet.readthedocs.io/en/latest/">greenlets</a>.
+Greenlets rely on switching to minimize the amount of energy because no callbacks are used.
+Instead a greenlet calculates then suspends and hands off its result to another greenlet.
+Once a greenlet explicitly switches to another greenlet its task it suspends where it is and the other resumes where it was suspended.
+This underlying technology allows for efficient encapsulation of processing and asyncronous execution between different "locusts".
+This allows a single machine to simulate many more users in comparison to technologies such as Jmeter which create much more load on your machine.

+Below are photos of the Locust statistics from thier web application and on the command line:

 ### Installing Locust
 ```